U.S. Environmental Footprint Factsheet

 Greenhouse Gases (GHG) (See Greenhouse Gases Factsheet)

-• In 2021, U.S. GHG emissions were 19 t CO2e per person.21,22
+• In 2022, U.S. GHG emissions were 19 t CO2e per person.21,22

-• From 1990-2019, total annual U.S. GHG emissions increased by 2%.
-In 2020, due to the COVID-19 pandemic, emissions fell by 9%.
-In 2021, total annual U.S. GHG emissions increased by 5%, but still remained below 1990 levels.
-Emissions from electricity generation, 25% of the U.S. total, are included by sector in the figure (at right).21
+• From 1990-2019, annual U.S. GHG emissions increased by 0.8%.
+In 2020, due to the COVID-19 pandemic, emissions fell by 9%.21 In 2021, emissions increased by 6%, but still remained below 1990 levels.21 Emissions from electricity generation are 25% of the U.S. total.21

-• In 2023, the Intergovernmental Panel on Climate Change (IPCC) concluded that: “human activities, principally through emissions of greenhouse gases, have unequivocally caused global warming, with global surface temperature reaching 1.1°C above 1850-1900 in 2011-2020.”23
+• In 2023, the Intergovernmental Panel on Climate Change (IPCC) concluded that “human activities, principally through emissions of greenhouse gases, have unequivocally caused global warming, with global surface temperature reaching 1.1°C above 1850-1900 in 2011-2020.”23

 Residential and Commercial Buildings (See Factsheets Related to the Built Environment)